Intern with UNC Center for Maternal and Infant Health

-The Center is pleased to announce its graduate intern program.
-The Center currently has a partnership with the UNC School of Social Work and the UNC School of Public Health to provide internship opportunities to graduate students.
-The Center continues to seek opportunities to partner with other disciplines and Schools.
-The students who work with the Center are exposed to the many different facets of our work.
-We consider our students to be an important part of our team and our ability to achieve our mission.
-Student finish their internship with a portfolio of products and accomplishments and a broader network of contacts.
+CMIH has a rich history of partnering with UNC School of Social Work and UNC Gillings School of Global Public Health for graduate student interns.
+We consider students to be an important part of our team and vital to our ability to achieve our mission.
+Students who work with CMIH are exposed to the many different facets of our work, and finish their internship with a portfolio of products and a broader network of connections.

-We are getting ready to send off our current intern Morgan Jeter, a UNC School of Social Work graduate student.
-She will be graduating with the May c/o 2018.
+Nicole Fortune and Megan Carlucci joined us for the summer of 2018.
+Morgan Jeter, a UNC School of Social Work graduate student, interned the 2017-2018 academic year.
 Sarah Buisson, a former dual degree student from the UNC Gillings School of Public Health and UNC School of Social Work, joins our exceptional list of CMIH Alum.
 Abby Liberty (pictured below with her baby Ben) is now completing her residency and Kristin Blair Almond has started her career as a professional social worker.
 Abby helped us launch our new mombaby.org website – a herculean task!
-We are excited to welcome Megan Canady for Summer 2016 and Carla Salvo-Lewis for Fall 2016.
+Megan Canady joined us for the Summer of 2016 and Carla Salvo-Lewis for the Fall of 2016.

 Katherine Ausley Bryant, a student from the UNC Gillings School of Global Public Health Dept. of Health Policy and Management worked with the Center as have Rebecca Sink, Kendall Gurske, and Alisha Wolf, dual degree students from the UNC Gillings School of Global Public Health and UNC School of Social Work and Sarah Leff, Jessye Brick, Shelley Hoekstra and Callie Womble from the Gillings School of Global Public Health.
 Latosha Royster, an undergraduate student in health promotion at North Carolina Central University, interned with the Center in the spring of 2011.